 In this section we track the history of BBC Radio.
 On this page we look at the BBC's national digital radio stations.
 On other pages: Radio 1, Radio 2, Radio 3, Radio 4, Radio 5/5 Live, local radio and nations radio.
+We also have old schedules for a number of BBC radio stations.

 DAB (Digital Audio Broadcasting) first launched on 27 September 1995 from five transmitters in the London region, with a simulcast of the BBC's five national networks, along the World Service, a feed from Parliament, and 5 Live Sports Plus.
 An additional service, BBC NOW, a ten minute loop of news and information, was also promised.